microsoft/pai/docs/pai-management/doc/push-cfg-and-set-id.md

 Default value of `-c` is: `~/.kube/config`

 If this the first time that you upload configuration, a cluster-id will be asked to type.
 The cluster-id is very ```important```.
 Please remember it.
-Every time you wanna manage OpenPai cluster, the cluster-id is needed.
+Every time you wanna manage OpenPAI cluster, the cluster-id is needed.

 ### Reference <a name="refer"></a>